nicolaspearson/grpc.typeorm.infrastructure/README.md

 [license-url]: https://opensource.org/licenses/MIT
 [license-image]: https://img.shields.io/npm/l/make-coverage-badge.svg

-Simple generic class implementation for [TypeORM](http://typeorm.io) utilising the repository pattern.
-This library uses [gRPC Boom](https://github.com/nicolaspearson/grpc.boom) to generate gRPC-friendly error objects.
+This library provides a simple wrapper around [TypeORM](http://typeorm.io) functions in order to provide consistent and predictable error messages, it uses [gRPC Boom](https://github.com/nicolaspearson/grpc.boom) to generate the gRPC-friendly error objects.

 It is assumed that you are using the `grpc` library.